quchen/factorio/space-age/achievements-brainstorming.mmap.md

 - **I want a refund:** Try to place landfill on a surface that requires improved landfill
 - **Because I can:** Launch a legendary satellite, from a legendary rocket silo
+- **'tis but a scratch:** Travel to another planet without building a gun turret, laser turret, or rocket launcher on the platform.
+- **Nobody can hear you scream:** Die in space.